crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 </div>
 <div class="panel-body" markdown="1">

-This assignment is worth 5 points of your final project grade.
+This assignment is worth 7 points of your final project grade.

 * 1 point for successfully forming a team with 3-5 members
-* 2 points for each project idea
+* 2 points for each of your 3 project ideas
   * 1 point for the video
   * 1 point for the questionnaire